jashans06/practice-github/README.md

 # practice-github
-This is my GitHub learning class
+This is my Git and GitHub learning class